krishna-gramener/github-screenshots/README.md

 - **Blank screenshots**: Ensure HTML files and assets are properly loaded
 - **Server issues**: Default port is 3000, specify different port if needed
+- **Server binding**: By default binds to `0.0.0.0`.
+In some environments, binding to all interfaces is restricted.
+Set `host: '127.0.0.1'` in the action inputs to bind only to localhost.
 - **Missing dependencies**: Action installs dependencies automatically

 ## Action Outputs